ericmeyer1/json-sentiment/README.md

 ## Download and Setup of spaCy
 https://spacy.io/usage

-## Want to chat about this project or data anlaytics?
+## Want to chat about this project or data analytics?
 Reach me on LinkedIn here: https://www.linkedin.com/in/ericmeyer123/